-Skate 3 is not merely a sequel of Skate 1 or 2.
-It has a better graphic design and some updates to make the experience feel as real as possible.
+Skate 3 has a better graphic design and some updates to make the experience feel as real as possible.

 This game is compatible with Playstation 3 and Xbox 360, and Xbox One X Enhanced.

-To help you stay up to date with the changes, I compile this list of how to flip in Skate 3.
+To help you stay up to date with the changes, I compile this list of how to flip in Skate 3 with multiple tricks you can pull off to impress your friend.

-This article also has my own comparison of the three versions of Skate and a review for parents.
+This article also has my own comparison of the three versions of Skate and a review for parents so they can understand their child is playing.
 Keep reading to find out.

 How to do Basic Flips in Skate 3

-Hold the stick until the character finishes the flip.
+Hold the stick until the character finishes the flip and see the cool flip you just do.

-Again, timing is crucial here as you have to be as quick as possible to start.
+Again, timing is crucial here as you have to be as quick as possible to start but that is easy for you since we all have that gamer high speed reflex.

 Don’t worry, new skills always take time to master.
 Once you get the hang of it, you will have a solid base to learn harder flipping tricks.